 Supported hubs

 Both gradient simulators support the same axle standards (quick-release and through-axle).
-Moreover, they are compatible with virtually any bike thanks to included adaptors.
+Moreover, they are compatible with virtually any bike, thanks to the included adaptors.

 The packings include: